Indiana police charge suspect who may have killed for decades

 The Chicago Tribune reported that Vann's former wife said he had served in the Marines.
 Yvonne Carlock at the U.S. Marine Corp's manpower and reserve affairs office told Reuters that Darren Vann had contracted into the Marines but she was unable to immediately confirmed whether he completed basic training.

+(This story has been refiled to corrects time served in third to last paragraph)

-(Additional reporting by Karen Brooks in Austin, Texas and Brendan O'Brien in Milwaukee, Wisconsin; Writing by Fiona Ortiz; Editing by Doina Chiacu and Alan Crosby)
+(Additional reporting by Karen Brooks in Austin, Texas and Brendan O'Brien in Milwaukee, Wisconsin; Writing by Fiona Ortiz; Editing by Doina Chiacu, Alan Crosby and Bill Trott)